 At the center of Regulus lies the tower of Primus, the One and the Prime, home of the singular leader of the modrons - and arguably the most powerful proponent of order in the multiverse.
 This cosmic being oversees a vast pool of energy from which all modrons are created, and where the energies of modrons return once they are destroyed.

 All modrons are created from a communal pool of energy, you see.
-When a modron dies, its energies return to this pool, in order to a) allow for the promotion of a modron of lower status to replace it, and b) once this chain of promotion reaches back to the level of monodrone, to allow for the creation of an all new monodrone from seeming nothingness.
+When a modron dies, its energies return to this pool, to a) allow for the promotion of a modron of lower status to replace it, and b) once this chain of promotion reaches back to the level of monodrone, to allow for the creation of an all new monodrone from seeming nothingness.

 This is why some people surmise that when one looks at one modron, he or she is really looking at them all - modrons all share the same lawful energies.
 This belief is further strengthened by the modrons themselves, who never refer to themselves as 'I', only 'We'.
 They may be so orderly that they appear to share a group mind, an idea bolstered by the existence of the Infinity Web in Primus' tower.